Establishment and Operation of a Private School (Primary, Secondary, Upper Secondary)

 - Original or certified copy of a Certificate issued by the Cyprus Police in accordance with the Prevention and Fight against Sexual Abuse, Sexual Exploitation of Children and Child Pornography Act;

-- Certified copy of certificate of Equivalence and Correspondence of the teacher’s Title of Studies from The Cyprus Council of Recognition of Higher Education Qualifications (KY.S.A.T.S.) or a certificate of entry in the list of appointees of the Educational Service Committee;
+- Certified copy of the certificate of Equivalence and Correspondence of the teacher’s Title of Studies from The Cyprus Council of Recognition of Higher Education Qualifications (KY.S.A.T.S.) or a certificate of entry in the list of appointees of the Educational Service Committee;

-- A certified copy of the building permit by the Municipal Authority/District Administration Office and application for final approval (applicable in the case of erection of a new building);
+- A certified copy of the building permit by the Municipal Authority/District Administration Office and application for final approval (applicable in the case of the erection of a new building);

-- A certified copy of the planning permit from the Department of Town Planning and Housing for the specific use (e.g. establishment for a private kindergarten/primary/high school/technical school (applicable in the case of an existing building);
+- A certified copy of the planning permission from the Department of Town Planning and Housing for the specific use (e.g. establishment for a private kindergarten/primary/high school/technical school (applicable in the case of an existing building);

 - Fire safety certificate from the Cyprus Fire Service;